1960s 'F frame' Moulton

 On the road

-This, the original Moulton bike, is big, comfortable and relaxed.
+This, the mainstream 'deluxe' version of the original Moulton, is big, comfortable and relaxed.
 There were a few nimble sports versions made, and even a separable, 'Stowaway' model, but most were everyday utility bikes like this, basically the Raleigh Sports re-imagined.
-This example is a ‘Deluxe’, which boasts, amongst other things, chrome plated mudguards and a four speed Sturmey Archer ‘FW’ geared hub, rather than the standard model’s painted guards and three speed hub.
+The ‘Deluxe’ boasts, amongst other things, chrome plated mudguards and a four speed Sturmey Archer ‘FW’ geared hub, rather than the standard model’s painted guards and three speed hub.

 I run modern tyres (now the discontinued Brompton 'yellow' – I think Brompton 'greens' are too harsh) with much more pressure than the originals would have had (say 60psi), which reduces rolling resistance at the cost of some comfort.
 As it is, it still has a great ride and it offers reasonably brisk progress, without rewarding hurriedness.
 As for the improved control, that takes the 'white knuckles' out of sudden encounters with a rough patch of road at speed or mid-corner.
 The sort of thing that would have one hanging on for dear life on a normal bike is much less likely to unsettle a Moulton.